sedhasukhdeep/show-attend-and-tell/README.md

 Requirements to run the project:

-(As successfully replicated): Link to instance availble on request
+(As successfully replicated): Link to instance available on request.

 - AWS SAGEMAKER ml.m4.16x large instance (needs to be requested specially) [Colab, GCP does not work when tested]
 - Conda 2.7 with tensorflow kernel